 The genre of self help gets a bad rap.
 It gets a bad rap because there is a lot of bad self help out there.
 There is also a lot of good self help out there (I like to think I fall into that category).
 But I know I went through a period where my quest to feel better and live happier sent me to the Self Help Section of the every book store.
 My shelves are filled with the “10 ways to Bust Fear” and the “5 Ways to find Happiness”.
 Eventually I realized that this self help wasn’t helping my anxiety it was causing it.
-Today, I see it with my clients who come to the Live Happier Loft knowing some self help principles and trying to implement them into their life only to feel discouraged and anxious that it isn’t working.
+Today, I see it with my clients who come to the Live Happier Loft knowing some self help principles and trying to implement them into their life only to feel discouraged that it isn’t working.

 I think self help causes anxiety because it makes us believe:

 There is an End Point.
 We are sold the belief, once you master the 5 ways THEN you will find happiness.
 What they don’t tell you is that it will take a lifetime to master the 5 ways…IF you are diligent, intentional and committed.
 There is a sign that hangs at the Live Happier Loft that says “Enjoy the Journey” it is a reminder that I refer to on a daily basis that there is no end point…this is a process, a journey and our job is to enjoy it as well as we can with all of its crazy ups and downs